Growth Trends for Related Jobs

 Responsibilities include shipping, receiving, stocking and loading warehouse inventory daily.
 Workers in these occupations are also required to count inventory on a rotating basis to ensure accurate inventory records.

-The Bureau of Labor Statistics reports that warehouse-related occupations are expected to grow only 4 percent between 2006 and 2016 because of increasing automation in the industry.
+The Bureau of Labor Statistics (BLS) reports that warehouse-related occupations are not expected to grow between 2018 and 2028 because of increasing automation in the industry.

-In November 2009, Indeed.com listed the average salary of a warehouse clerk position to be $22,000 a year.
+In May 2020, BLS listed the average salary of a warehouse clerk position to be $38,470 a year.